Sodium bicarbonate: natron (baking soda)

 “Used to kill cockroaches.
 Once consumed, it causes internal organs of cockroaches to burst due to gas collection.

-Sodium bicarbonate can be an effective way of controlling fungal growth, and in the United States is registered by the Environmental Protection Agency as a biopesticide.”
+Sodium bicarbonate can be an effective way of controlling fungal growing, and in the United States is registered by the Environmental Protection Agency as a biopesticide.”

 - Paint and corrosion removal